 A. Yes.
 As described in more detail in the testimony of Mary Kay Miller, Transwestern’s tariff and the Commission’s rules require Transwestern to advertise its available capacity on its internet web site, offering such capacity to all potential shippers and giving all potential shippers the opportunity to submit a request for such capacity.
 It is my responsibility as the Vice President of the Commercial Group to assure that the available capacity is posted and that the procedures in advertising available capacity are followed.
 In all eight of these transactions, the required internet web site posting procedures were followed.
 All such capacity was thereby offered to all shippers.
 The capacity was awarded in accordance with Transwestern’s tariff.
 Since no other bids were received from any potential shipper, the capacity was awarded to the five shippers pursuant to their requests.
 No shipper requested recourse rates for the capacity at issue.

-Q. [Explain the importance of the Reliant, BP and Astra deals being just alternate deals to California and not primary dailies.

-A. These transactions had a lower scheduling priority and would not be scheduled if capacity was not available.
-[Steve/Maria – this Q and A needs more work.
-It is unclear how this fits w/ the theory we have advanced]

 Q. What is your understanding of why Transwestern’s shippers under these eight sub-dockets found the negotiated rates attractive?

 A. The shippers agreed to the negotiated rates for three primary reasons.
 First, these shippers generally transact business on an index basis.
 Second, these shippers avoided the demand cost risk inherent in traditional recourse service in that payment under these transactions for transportation service is only required if the shipper’s volumes were scheduled for delivery and flowed.
 Third, these shippers are guaranteed a profit equal to their share of the spread, or basis differential, if the volumes flow.
-Market often .
+Market participants often rely on index pricing as being indicative of the prevailing market conditions.

 Q. Is there evidence from shippers which provides further detail on why shippers agreed to index-to-index negotiated rate provisions in the contracts at issue?